-In particular, this master thesis is focused on the development of baseline emotion recognition system in a dyadic environment using raw and handcraft audio features and cropped faces from the videos.
-This system is analyzed at frame and utterance level with and without temporal information.
-For this reason, an exhaustive study of the state-of-the-art on emotion recognition techniques has been conducted, paying particular attention on Deep Learning techniques for emotion recognition.
+In particular, this Master Thesis is focused on the development of baseline Emotion Recognition System in a dyadic environment using raw and handcraft audio features and cropped faces from the videos.
+This system is analyzed at frame and utterance level without temporal information.
+As well, a baseline Speaker Segmentation System has been developed to facilitate the annotation task.
+For this reason, an exhaustive study of the state-of-the-art on emotion recognition and speaker segmentation techniques has been conducted, paying particular attention on Deep Learning techniques for emotion recognition and clustering for speaker segmentation.